evanckennedy/todo-list-application-tutorial/README.md

 - Event listeners trigger addTask when the button is clicked or Enter is pressed.
 - Clicking on list items will toggle the completed class, and clicking the 'x' will delete them.

+The complete JavaScript file for this app can be found [here](https://github.com/evanckennedy/todo-list-application-tutorial/blob/main/assets/script/script.js).

 ### Customization and Further Development
 This is a very basic foundation!
 Here are some ideas to enhance your project: